Specialist Fields

 You can check the video settings in YouTube and other providers like Vimeo, and you may be able to embed them in some of your channels.
 Generally though, commercial use of this content will require a licence from the content creator (and YouTube’s permission if you don’t get it directly from the content creator).

-• You need to make sure you either own the content or license it for whatever you want to use it for.
+• You need to make sure you either own the content or licence it for whatever you want to use it for.
 That means having a production or similar agreement in place in which the supplier grants you ownership or the necessary licence.
 The type of agreement depends on the media channel.
 For example, in social media you may need an agreement with the influencer you are engaging.

 • You also need to make sure the content creator isn’t giving you plagiarised content, and that you are indemnified for this.